mckunkel/clas12docs/OfflineSoftware/source/tracking/introduction.rst

     H1->Draw();
   }

-For differnet types of variables different get functions have to be used.
+For different types of variables different get functions have to be used.
 GetValueI - for integer, GetValueF - for floats and GetValueD - for doubles.